First tenants for Menai Science Park announced

 Ieuan Wyn Jones, director of the park, told BBC Wales: “It is a range of companies that are coming to the science park, and the key thing that drives them is their requirements to grow their business.

-“They are based on science or technology but they have to be innovative and of course they’re in a range of sectors from environment, energy, IT.
+“They are based on science or technology but they have to be innovative and of course they’re in a range of sectors from environment, energy and IT.

 “We’re looking at another company who are introducing new tests for TB in animals and people, so it’s quite innovative.”